 Riding fees are billed home on a monthly basis.
-The current fee schedule for our equestrian boarding school can be found on the Admissions page.
 When we participate in a show off campus, all show related fees are paid up front by the school and then billed to the student’s account.
 Typical fees include entry fees, shipping fees, hotel, braiding, medications, and training.
 For more information, please contact the director of riding.

 Who cares for the horses at shows?

 Each student is expected to care for her own horse when we are off campus at a show or other activity.
 We make sure every girl knows how to care for her horse properly before the first show of the year.
 The instructors at the show assist with care as needed.